The kids liked this lesson because they got to glue a penny to the bottom of their writing!

 For younger students, you can simply read the facts to them and discuss them.
 For older students, you can give them their own Bio Box to read, discuss and refer to when they write.

-8. Point out that the 3 facts can come from the Bio Box and include his birth, education, appearance, family life, presidency, memorial and/or any other facts that may not be listed in the Bio Box.
+Point out that the 3 facts can come from the Bio Box (which include his birth, education, appearance, family life, presidency and memorial) and/or any other facts that may not be listed in the Bio Box.

 - Write a true statement about pennies.
 Examples include: